 - Ensure that key UArctic messages and requests (e.g. nomination calls, notices for membership fee payment) are followed up at the institution;

-- Communicate Council decisions to home institution;
+- Communicate decisions and announcements to home institution;

 - Participate in UArctic’s governance through elected positions (Officers, Committee Chairs and members, etc.)